CallumSmith1/Technical-Test/README.md

 ## Your Task:

 ### Step 1 - Set-up:
-1. Clone this repo and change the directory to the 'UI Test' folder
+1. Clone this repo and change the directory to the 'ui' folder
 2. Run `npm i` to create the node_modules folder (you may need to [install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for this step)
 3. Run `npx live-server` to run the webpage locally and select _'html > form.html'_